themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 {{ theme:partial src="image" title="I told you to keep watching!" show="{{ number }}" file="compass-watched.png" }}

-Compass saw that you changed your `screen.scss` file (and didn't change the others) and recompiled it for you.
+Compass saw that you changed your `screen.scss` file (not changing any others) and recompiled it for you.
 Refresh your browser and you'll see that it's starting to look a little different, with a sans-serif font and a little more line spacing.

 {{ theme:partial src="image" title="Well, something happened." show="{{ number }}" file="compass-sans.png" }}